 How are the cameras synchronized?
-For example is it possible to trigger one camera off the other camera, i.e. a Master and Slave set-up, or can you externally trigger both detectors to acquire frames simultaneously?
+For example is it possible to trigger one camera off the other camera, i.e. a Master and Peripheral set-up, or can you externally trigger both detectors to acquire frames simultaneously?

 Simultaneous Imaging with two detectors using Andor Solis (version 4.21.300006) and Andor iQ (version 2.6)

 In order to set up the cameras to acquire simultaneously and synchronously in either Solis or iQ, two instances of the software are required to be open, one for each camera.
-Each software is capable of synchronizing the cameras under a ‘Master and Slave’ arrangement or alternatively a simultaneous external trigger can be provided to both cameras.
-In the acquisition testing (described later), the Master and Slave set-up was employed, whereby camera 1 (Master) will trigger camera 2 (Slave) to acquire images.
+Each software is capable of synchronizing the cameras under a ‘Master and Peripheral’ arrangement or alternatively a simultaneous external trigger can be provided to both cameras.
+In the acquisition testing (described later), the Master and Peripheral set-up was employed, whereby camera 1 (Master) will trigger camera 2 (Peripheral) to acquire images.
 Camera 1 was attached to the end of the TuCam receiving the longer wavelengths of light (e.g. red) and camera 2 was receiving the reflected or shorter wavelengths of light (e.g. green).

 In the software set the trigger of camera 1 to be internal and that of camera 2 to be external (see Figure 1).
-Using the trigger cables supplied with the camera, attach the ‘Fire’ cable of camera 1 (master) to the ‘External Trigger’ cable of camera 2 (slave) via a BNC connector.
+Using the trigger cables supplied with the camera, attach the ‘Fire’ cable of camera 1 (Master) to the ‘External Trigger’ cable of camera 2 (Peripheral) via a BNC connector.
 In this mode camera 2 will wait for camera 1 to trigger it to capture images.
 The exposure of camera 1 needs to be set marginally longer than the exposure of camera 2.
 This is important because if the exposure for camera 1 is too short there won’t be sufficient pulses available to trigger camera 2 to acquire all of the images in a kinetic series.
 A general rule of thumb is to set the exposure of camera 1 to be the same or longer than the read-out of the sensor (see Figure 1, the iQ set-up).
 In order to achieve the fastest possible acquisition speed from both cameras, set the exposure of camera 1 to be the same as the readout, otherwise set the exposure to be longer.
-In the ‘Master - Slave’ mode, the exposure for camera 2 does not need to be set as it depends on the pulses from camera 1 to start acquiring images.
+In the ‘Master - Peripheral’ mode, the exposure for camera 2 does not need to be set as it depends on the pulses from camera 1 to start acquiring images.
 The exposure setting for camera 2 becomes the delay between camera 1 acquiring its internal trigger and sending a pulse to camera 2 to acquire.
 This needs to be as close to zero as possible to ensure synchronous acquisition, so ideally input zero here.
 With this set-up both cameras will run simultaneously with the same frame rate in both Solis and iQ.

 As mentioned, the alternative is to use an external trigger on both cameras to achieve simultaneous and synchronous imaging in both Solis and iQ.